(damaged boys) 23

 The unit sat empty for four months.
 The windows remained dark and lifeless, much like they did when Braden lived in those rooms.
 Everything remained as he’d left it.
 The furnishings and accessories were all there, it was all for sale, and it was better that way.
 Better to say goodbye to all of the old belongings, the old way of living.
 He was in a new life now.
 A life where there was no use for chrome and stainless steel.
 A life where there was warmth and light.
 He would not decorate his new home to reflect the month of November.

-More "(damaged boys) 19"
+Continue with “(damaged boys) 19”

 (damaged boys) 18